antirez/rax/README.md

 operator: this way we'll move to the next element with a new state representing the current radix tree (after the change).

-The same idea can be used in different contexts, what to take in mind is:
+The same idea can be used in different contexts, considering the following:

 * Iterators need to be sought again with `raxSeek` every time keys are added or removed while iterating.
 * The current iterator key is always valid to access via `iter.key_size` and `iter.key`, even after it was deleted from the radix tree.

 ## Re-seeking iterators after EOF

-After iteration reaches an EOF condition since there are no longer elements to return, because we reached one or the other end of the radix tree, the EOF condition is permanent, and even iterating in the reverse direction will not produce any result.
+After iteration reaches an EOF condition since there are no more elements to return, because we reached one or the other end of the radix tree, the EOF condition is permanent, and even iterating in the reverse direction will not produce any result.